Save time and money with Loans Canada

 Avoiding High-Interest Rates and Loan Scams

-When searching for a loan, keep in mind that every lender charges an interest rate as compensation for their services.
+When searching for a loan in Burnaby, keep in mind that every lender charges an interest rate as compensation for their services.
 That rate, no matter how low, will drive the overall cost of your loan up, so it’s essential to factor it into your budget.
 Then again, there’s a big difference between a standard service fee and a total rip-off.

 High-interest rates are a particular problem for people with low financial health or a financial emergency, wherein either scenario would require a fast solution, such as a payday loan (a small loan of $100 – $1,500).
 These loans are appealing because you can usually receive them within 24-hours of applying and very minimal conditions are required for approval.